-Different browser programs handle the downloading of files in different ways.
-Of the four main programs available for Windows systems at the moment, two behave in one way and two in another.
-If you are not familiar with downloading files, please read through these notes before attempting to download any of the Easy-Key programs.
+Different browser applications handle the downloading of files in different ways.
+Of the four main applications available for Windows systems at the moment, two behave in one way and two in another.
+If you are not familiar with downloading files, please read through these notes before attempting to download any of the Easy-Key applications.

 When you click on a program file, these browsers will offer you three options for dealing with it: "Run", "Save" or "Cancel".
 (Opera also provides a "Help" button at this point.)
 When using the Easy-Key Download Manager, you should select the "Run" option to start the program straight away.